hackthedev/csharp-updater/README.md

 # Final Words
 I hope i was able to help you. i would like to hear if it worked or not because it looks like a lot of people have issues if updating their Applications in the wild.
 If there are any issues just tell me and i will help :)

+If you need help setting up the SFX file let me know